OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 You touch a creature and bestow upon it a magical enhancement.
 Choose one of the following effects; the target gains that effect until the spell ends.

-**_Bear’s Endurance._** The target has advantage on Constitution checks.
+**_Bear’s Endurance_**.
+The target has advantage on Constitution checks.
 It also gains 2d6 temporary hit points, which are lost when the spell ends.

-**_Bull’s Strength._** The target has advantage on Strength checks, and his or her carrying capacity doubles.
+**_Bull’s Strength_**.
+The target has advantage on Strength checks, and his or her carrying capacity doubles.

-**_Cat’s Grace._** The target has advantage on Dexterity checks.
+**_Cat’s Grace_**.
+The target has advantage on Dexterity checks.
 It also doesn’t take damage from falling 20 feet or less if it isn’t incapacitated.

-**_Eagle’s Splendor._** The target has advantage on Charisma checks.
+**_Eagle’s Splendor_**.
+The target has advantage on Charisma checks.

-**_Fox’s Cunning._** The target has advantage on Intelligence checks.
+**_Fox’s Cunning_**.
+The target has advantage on Intelligence checks.

-**_Owl’s Wisdom._** The target has advantage on Wisdom checks.
+**_Owl’s Wisdom_**.
+The target has advantage on Wisdom checks.

-**_At Higher Levels._** When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.

 ##### Enlarge/Reduce